Life Insurance Frequently Asked Questions

 What if I require my Life Insurance plan to cover me until I die?

-If your intention is to have life insurance coverage until the end of your life, a suitable option for you would be whole-of-life insurance.
+If you intend to have life insurance coverage until the end of your life, whole-of-life insurance would be a suitable option.

 Unlike term insurance, this plan guarantees a payout regardless of when you pass away, providing you and your family financial security.